DijiOfficial/WaveFunctionCollapse/Readme.md

 ![quick gif of the project in effect](https://github.com/Howest-DAE-GD/gpp-researchtopic-DijiOfficial/blob/master/WaveFunctionCollapse/Assets/Project1Demo.gif)

 ## Algorithm
-In the following paragraph the word "tile" and "module" are interchangeable.
-Tile refers to a 2D Width x Height image and module to a 3D Width x Height x Depth box containing a 3D asset.
-They don't neceserally need to be square/cube as long as the rule set doesn't allow for overlapping tiles/modules.
-However for the 2D version of this algorithm you can break down the Width x Height tile to multiple smaller square tiles and completing the rule set with those subset tiles.
-I will also refer to Tile objects as Tobj not to be confused with tiles.
-Tobj contain different values including a list of available tiles it can choose from.
+In the following paragraph the terms "tile" and "module" are interchangeable.
+A 'tile' refers to a 2D image with dimensions Width x Height, while a 'module' refers to a 3D box with dimensions Width x Height x Depth containing a 3D asset.
+It's important to note that they don't necessarily need to be square or cubic, as long as the rule set prohibits overlapping tiles or modules.
+For the 2D version of this algorithm, you can decompose a Width x Height tile into multiple smaller square tiles, completing the rule set with these subset tiles.
+To avoid confusion, I will refer to Tile objects as 'Tobj,' distinguishing them from individual tiles.
+Tobj contains various values, including a list of available tiles it can choose from.

-To get started with this Algorithm you will need to do an initial set up for it based on the variation you are doing.
-For the [Project1](#rpoject-1) first start by defining all the tiles you will be using and the subsequent rule set that will link all the tiles to each other or in other words which tile can connect to which tile.
-Make an array of Tobj containing a list of available tiles and an entropy value, by default entropy will be set to the total amount of tiles.
-Entropy is simply the amount of available tiles left to choose from after Constriction, more on that later.
-You will also need to give to every Tobj a link to its neighbors as it will simplify the code later, I gave to every Tobj a set of direction N-E-S-W and later defined how each direction gets the neighbors in the array.
-Finally to get started with the Wave Function Collapse follow this pseudo-code:
+To get started with this algorithm, you will need to do an initial setup based on the specific variation you are working on.
+For Project1, begin by defining all the tiles you will be using and establish the rule set that will dictate how the tiles connect to each other — in other words, specify which tile can connect to which.
+Create an array of Tile objects (Tobj) containing a list of available tiles and an entropy value.
+By default, the entropy will be set to the total number of tiles.
+Entropy represents the number of available tiles left to choose from after the constriction process (more on that later).
+Additionally, provide each Tobj with links to its neighbors, which will simplify the code later.
+I assigned a set of directions (N-E-S-W) to each Tobj and later defined how each direction identifies its neighbors in the array.
+Finally, to initiate the Wave Function Collapse, follow this pseudo-code:

+1. Get a list of the lowest entropy Tobj (ignore tiles with entropy of value 0) 1.1.
+If the list is empty then all tiles have been collapsed and the generation is complete 1.2. return true
+2. Choose a random Tobj from the list and Collapse it 2.1.
+Choose a random tile from the available tile choices left (you can use weights to influence the choice) 2.2.
+Clear the available tiles list of the Tobj and add the chosen tile 2.3.
+Set the entropy to 0
+3. Create a stack and add the collapsed Tobj to the top
+4. Loop while the stack is not empty
+   4.1.
+Pop the top Tobj on the stack and store it 4.2.
+Get the list of all available tiles from the Tobj *used later for Constriction 4.3.
+Loop throught all available directions or neighbors
+     4.3.1.
+Get the neighbor in current direction and verify his entropy != 0 4.3.2.
+Constrain the neighbor
+        4.3.2.1.
+Bool Constriction = false
+        4.3.2.2.
+Create a list of all possible connections from available tiles list (4.2) to the neighbor 4.3.2.3.
+Loop through a copy of the available tiles list of the neighbor 4.3.2.3.1.
+Check if the available tile can connect to any tile in the list of connections 4.3.2.3.2.
+If not then remove the tile from the neighbor's list of available tiles 4.3.2.3.3.
+Constriction = true
+        4.3.2.4.
+Update the entropy
+        4.3.2.5. return Constriction
+     4.3.3.
+If there was a constriction push that neighbor to the stack to check its neighbors
+5. return false

 1. Get a list of the lowest entropy Tobj (ignore tiles with entropy of value 0)
    - If the list is empty then all tiles have been collapsed and the generation is complete